 Appalachian Trail – August 10, 2013

-Ugggghhhhh, I moaned as I rolled over, early this morning.
-The ache in my legs was still waking me at midnight each night, and as I fumbled through the miscellaneous crap on the night stand next to my bed, looking for ibuprofen, I wondered how much longer the lactic acid from my muscle stripping would keep me up all night.
-The routine was consistent – wake at midnight, overdose on vitamin I, and then toss and turn until about 4AM.
+Ugggghhhhh, I moaned as I rolled over early this morning.
+The ache in my legs was still waking me at midnight each night, and as I fumbled through the miscellaneous crap on the nightstand next to my bed, looking for ibuprofen, I wondered how much longer the lactic acid from my muscle stripping would keep me up all night.
+Unfortunately, the routine was consistent – wake at midnight, overdose on vitamin I, and then toss and turn until about 4 AM.

-I finished packing my backpack, and left the motel room, headed for the convenience store.
-I was sure it would be open at 6AM, forgetting I was in a small rural town.
+I finished packing my backpack, left the motel room, and headed for the convenience store.
+I was sure it would be open at 6 AM, forgetting I was in a small rural town.
 Finding it closed, I went in search of another store.
-The first one I passed appeared to sell plants and concrete lawn ornament gnomes, but my pack was full, although it would have been fun to place one of the creepy gnomes alongside the trail.
-The town was eerily quiet – no traffic, or people, so I did what any good long distance hiker would do – went to find food.
+The first one I passed appeared to sell plants and concrete lawn ornament gnomes, but my pack was complete, although it would have been fun to place one of the creepy gnomes alongside the trail.
+The town was eerily quiet – no traffic or people, so I did what any good long-distance hiker would do – to find food.

-I knew the White Wolf Inn served breakfast at 7AM so I poked my head in and asked if I could be fed early?
-A large omelet, and biscuits and gravy later, I rolled out the door and down to my room.
-I flopped on the bed for a few minutes, as food cramps rolled across my tightly packed belly.
-As usual, I had been a glutton, and could no longer move with ease.
+I knew the White Wolf Inn served breakfast at 7 AM, so I poked my head in and asked if I could be fed early.
+A large omelet and biscuits and gravy later, I rolled out the door and down to my room.
+I flopped on the bed for a few minutes as food cramps rolled across my tightly packed belly.
+As usual, I was gluttonous and could no longer move with ease.